Divorce in Philadelphia, Pennsylvania

 Legal Counsel Helps Reduce the Stress and Emotional Turmoil of Divorce

 When children and marital assets are involved in a divorce, a competent divorce lawyer can ensure that the best interests of the family are served, and that the lifestyles and assets acquired during the marriage are split fairly.

 Marriage and divorce laws vary from state to state, and it is imperative that those seeking a divorce rely on legal counsel and representation to ensure the process is as stress free and unemotionally charged as possible.
 An experienced divorce lawyer can help divorcing clients choose the best path that leads to a fair and favorable divorce settlement.

 Philadelphia Divorce Lawyers at Freedman & Lorry, P.C.
 Advocate for the Best Interests of Our Clients

-If you or someone you know is getting a divorce, call the Philadelphia divorce lawyers at Freedman & Lorry, P.C. at 888-999-1962, or contact us online to schedule a consultation today.
+If you or someone you know is getting a divorce, call the Philadelphia divorce lawyers at Freedman & Lorry, P.C. at 888-999-1962, or contact us online to schedule a free consultation today.
 Our offices are conveniently located in Philadelphia, New Jersey, and North Carolina.